5 powerful E-commerce chatbot use cases [Infographic]

 Here’s where your chatbots deployed on messaging platforms can start getting involved.
 Campaigns on Facebook Messenger have an open rate of about 98%.
 With people spending more time on messaging platforms than on social media these days, it’s clear that they’d prefer to see your offers as instant messages.

-On average, 70% of all online shopping carts are discarded worldwide.
+On average, online shopping cart abandoned rate is 70% worldwide.
 That amounts to trillions of dollars worth of missed opportunities.
 Research by Forrester indicates annual losses of up to $18 trillion.

 Chatbots can rush to the rescue.
 These heroes can send users reminders about their shopping carts that they left idle or abandoned.
 The bots can tempt customers to dive back into shopping by sending them messages on Instant Messaging platforms like Facebook Messenger and offering limited-time discounts.